s3c0ndbrkfst/SDCE-ObjectDetectionUrbanEnvironment/submission_writeup.md

 #### Cross validation
 The data supplied in the project workspace is already split appropriately with 86 files for training (~90%), 10 files for validation (10%), and 3 files for testing.
 This split of the data follows standard practices of 80-90% for training and 10-20% for validation.
-MORE
+It is important to have separate data for training, validation, and testing to reduce overfitting and improve the general performance of the model.
+The validation set is particularly useful when choosing model parameters and fine tuning performance through experimentation.
+It is important to have a separate test set and to not evaluate with this set until after cross-validation is complete, or else there is a risk of data leakage between the training and validation sets.

 ### Training
 #### Reference experiment
 The reference experiment ran 2500 steps, included minimal data augmentations and used the momentum optimizer with a cosine decay learning rate of 0.04.

-The reference experiment had poor performance with the following [losses](/experiments/experiment0_reference/results/train.txt) summarized below.
+The reference experiment had poor performance with the following [losses](/experiments/experiment0_reference/results/train.txt) during training, summarized below.

 | Step   | Loss   |
 | :----: | :----: |